Explorer 1, the First U.S. Satellite

 Immediately after the news of Sputnik's success, the Jet Propulsion Laboratory (JPL), soon to be the NASA Jet Propulsion Laboratory, began designing the satellite that would follow Sputnik into space.
-It took three months for the JPL to finish Explorer 1.
+It took less than three months for the JPL to finish Explorer 1 [source: Dick].

-The satellite rode into space onboard a rocket, and its mission was to study the cosmic rays in Earth's orbit.
-Explorer 1 measured 80 inches (203 cm) long and 6.25 inches (15.9 cm) in diameter, and weighed 30.8 pounds (14 kg).
-The satellite circled the planet 12 and a half times a day, its altitude fluctuating from 1,563 miles (2,515 km) to 220 miles (354 km) above Earth as it measured the cosmic radiation in its environment [source: NASA].
+The satellite rode into space onboard a rocket, and it carried equipment designed to help scientists study the cosmic rays in Earth's orbit.
+Explorer 1 measured 80 inches (203 centimeters) long and 6.25 inches (15.9 centimeters) in diameter, and weighed 30 pounds (14 kilograms).
+The satellite circled the planet 12 and a half times a day, its altitude fluctuating from 1,563 miles (2,515 kilometers) to 220 miles (354 kilometers) above Earth as it measured the cosmic radiation in its environment [source: Loff].

-But something happened even before it entered orbit, revealing a discovery that would change our understanding of Earth's atmosphere.
-Once Explorer 1 made it into space, its instruments began collecting information on the cosmic rays there.
-The first data scientists interpreted from Explorer 1 showed cosmic-ray activity that was significantly lower than they expected.
-One of those scientists, Dr. James Van Allen, hypothesized that the cause of the anomaly was essentially an interference with the satellite's cosmic-ray detector.
-He believed Explorer 1 had passed through a radiation belt that had bombarded the detector with X-rays to the point that it was too full to collect much more when it was in orbit.
+Our understanding of Earth's atmosphere was forever changed by this little object.
+Once Explorer 1 made it into space, it began collecting information on the cosmic rays there.
+Some of the readings transmitted from Explorer 1 showed cosmic ray activity that was significantly lower than scientists expected.
+Physicist James Van Allen hypothesized that the cause of the anomaly was essentially an interference with the satellite's cosmic ray detector.
+He believed Explorer 1 had passed through a hitherto-unknown radiation belt that had oversaturated the on-board instruments with charged particles. [source: Moore & Arnold].

-A satellite launched 20 years later revealed an understanding of our world that went far beyond science books.
-The payload on this satellite would deliver high-resolution photos of space into our homes.
+A satellite launched 20 years later revealed insights that went far beyond science books.
+The payload on this satellite would deliver high-resolution images of space into our homes.